madisonlowe/pythonBot/README.md

 - Valerio suggested the fCC introduction to Python as a good place to absorb general knowledge.
 - Read more about interpreters.
 Get the point, don't get the implementation, so focus there.
 - Positional arguments versus keyword arguments for calling functions?
 That's fun.

+## Log

+Setting up on the Discord end:

+- Made a Discord dev account.
+- Used the Discord Dev Portal to make an application.
+Any application that interacts with the Discord APIs needs a Discord application, not just bots!
+Bots are a sub-set of the total interface.
+However, this will (hopefully) be a bot, so that's what we select all the settings for.
+- Created a bot.
+- Created a guild (server on Discord) to add it to.
+- Added bot to the test server using OAuth2 on the Dev Portal.
+This is the step at which you can provide your bot with permissions.
+Be as granular as possible.

+Programming in Python:

+-